I like this quote from German novelist and essay writer Thomas Mann:

 What applies to writing here applies just as well to spiritual practice and faith.
 Some days, spiritual practice may seem easy, as a refreshing and very welcome Time Out from the busyness of my life; on other days, it seems to take enormous energy and perseverance, and I understand very well why it’s also called spiritual discipline.
 Some days, faith comes easily like the faith of a child, and at other times faith seems difficult and filled with questions and doubt.
 Either way—as in writing, so in spiritual practice and faith, and life itself—I’m learning to keep on keeping on.

-Your turn: Which of these two quotes above best describes your experience of writing/faith/spiritual practice/life?
+Writing/Reflection Prompt: Which of these two quotes above best describes your experience of writing/faith/spiritual practice/life?